microsoft/promptflow/docs/concepts/concept-flows.md

-In Azure Machine Learning prompt flow, users have the capability to develop a LLM-based AI application by engaging in the stages of developing, testing, tuning, and deploying a flow.
+In prompt flow, users have the capability to develop a LLM-based AI application by engaging in the stages of developing, testing, tuning, and deploying a flow.
 This comprehensive workflow allows users to harness the power of Large Language Models (LLMs) and create sophisticated AI applications with ease.

 # Flows